 - media.peerconnection.turn.disable;true // makes sure WebRTC is really disabled

 - media.peerconnection.use_document_iceservers;false // makes sure WebRTC is disabled

 - media.peerconnection.video.enabled;false // makes sure WebRTC is really disabled

 - media.peerconnection.identity.timeout;1 // makes sure WebRTC is disabled

 Disable WebRTC in Google Chrome:

 In Google Chrome, for blocking WebRTC you need to install the WebRTC Network Limiter Chrome extension and select the Disable non-proxied UDP (force proxy) option.

 Disable WebRTC on Android for Chrome users:

 In the address bar, enter the Chrome browser: chrome://flags/#disable-webrtc.
 It sets the value of enable.

 After you disable the WebRTC and reload IPLeak.net you should see the “No leak” message:

 Are there VPN services that offer protection against WebRTC leaks?

 To sum up, WebRTC is a great tool that enriches web applications, but it encapsulates a security flaw that may expose your real IP address even when connected to a VPN.
 The fix for the WebRTC leak is simple, and you should use it if you are concerned about your online privacy and security.
 Also, check the list of VPNs that correctly handle the leak.

 What do you think about WebRTC leak?
-Do you disable WebRTC while connected to VPN?
+Do you disable WebRTC while connected to a VPN?
 Feel free to share your thoughts in the comments below.